-In addition to theory integration, the coordination of space-related research methodologies applied in different academic disciplines is a priority at the SFB.
-In order to synchronise and bring together different methodologies of investigating space within and across disciplines, the SFB has established a unique method-lab.
+In addition to theory integration, the coordination of space-related research methodologies applied in different academic disciplines is a priority at the CRC.
+In order to synchronise and bring together different methodologies of investigating space within and across disciplines, the CRC has established a unique method-lab.

-The lab’s aim is to support the proposal of an integrated interdisciplinary methodology of studying space at the SFB in three different respects:
+The lab’s aim is to support the proposal of an integrated interdisciplinary methodology of studying space at the CRC in three different respects:

 - coordinating interdisciplinary knowledge transfer across individual research projects

-ensuring ongoing support and supervision of SFB researchers’ methodological approaches in close cooperation with
+ensuring ongoing support and supervision of CRC researchers’ methodological approaches in close cooperation with

 - the research training groups